 YouTube now offers two premium video services.
 YouTube Premium (formerly YouTube Red) and the newly announced YouTube TV both appear to offer a paradise of content to streamers, but it can be confusing to figure out what you get with each.

 While YouTube TV looks to replace your TV service and those who want to cut the cord, YouTube Premium is more targeted at those who can't get enough of the videos that you can find on YouTube itself.
 Here are the differences between YouTube TV and YouTube Premium.

 What do they offer?

 YouTube TV is a cable-TV replacement service, supplying a mix of broadcast networks, cable-TV channels and live news.
 YouTube Premium is an optimized version of the video site that is ad-free and features exclusive content made by popular YouTubers.
 Check out our guide to the YouTube TV channels and other important facets of the service.

-Those YouTube Originals will also be offered on YouTube TV.
+YouTube Originals are also offered on YouTube TV.

 How much do they cost?